 TABLE 3.27 (A) RESIDENTIAL FENCES Yard Maximum Height Minimum Setback 1.
 Front Yard 4' See §A.3 2' from the sidewalk or 6" inside the lot line, whichever is greater 2.
 Interior Side Yard 6' Outer face may abut lot line §A.9 3.
 Street Side Yard a.
-Reversed Corner Lot Up to 4' 2' from the sidewalk or 6" inside the lot line, whichever is greater Over 4' up to 6' Set back a distance equal to the front setback of the lot to the rear of the setback of the principal structure of the lot to the rear, whichever is less b.
+Reversed Corner Lot Up to 4' 2' from the sidewalk or 6" inside the lot line, whichever is greater (rear lot line abuts side lot line of lot to the rear) Over 4' up to 6' Set back a distance equal to the front setback of the lot to the rear or the setback of the principal structure of the lot to the rear, whichever is less b.
 Not on Reversed Corner Lot 6' 2' from the sidewalk or 6" inside the lot line, whichever is greater 4.
 Rear Yard 6' Outer face may abut lot line §A.9 5.
-Waterfront Yard 6' 15' from Ordinary High Water Mark Fence requirements for through lots are the same as above.
-Front yard is determined by the direction the principal structure faces.
-If a rear lot line is next to a front lot line of the neighboring lot along the same street, then a fence between 4' and 6' along the rear lot line facing street shall be setback equal to the front yard setback of the adjacent lot along that street.
-Fences up to 4' shall adhere to the front yard standards above. then a fence between 4' and 6' along the rear lot line facing that be setback equal to the front yard setback of the adjacent lot purposes. nce posts and raising fence off the ground for maintenance irements for swimming pools are contained in Section 3.12.D .
+Waterfront Yard 6' 15' from Ordinary High Water Mark • rements for through lots are the same as above.
+Front yard is by the direction the principal structure faces.
+6. Through Lots If a rear lot line is next to a front lot line of the neighboring lot along the same street, then a fence between 4' and 6' along the rear lot line facing that street shall be setback equal to the front yard setback of the adjacent lot along that street.
+Fences up to 4' shall adhere to the front yard standards above.
+6" additional is allowed for fence posts and raising fence off the ground for maintenance purposes.
+Swimming Pools: Fence requirements for swimming pools are contained in Section 3.12.D.